 Student Loans

-If you lost financial aid due to a change in income, you could still qualify for federal student loans.
+If you lost financial aid due to a change in income, you might still qualify for federal student loans.
 Federal Direct Unsubsidized Student Loans, for instance, do not require borrowers to demonstrate financial need, and they’re available for undergraduate and graduate students.
 Bear in mind that these loans accrue interest while students are in school and there are limits on how much you can borrow.

 If your financial aid was suspended for other reasons, you might consider taking out private student loans to pay for education expenses not covered by scholarships and grants.
 The amount you can borrow varies by lender, but you can often get up to your school’s total cost of attendance.